codylewis/learning-irish/_articles/regular-verb-conjugations-present-tense.md

 {% include spelling-exception-category-one.md %}

-With these verbs the -igh is dropped before adding the same endings as first conjugation slender endings.
+With these verbs the -igh is dropped before adding the endings below.

 |                                                   | Category One Example       |
 | ------------------------------------------------- | -------------------------- |